aavly/holbertonschool-printf/README.md

 ## Specifier option

-**You can also pass and define the format of variables into _printf by using specifier options.**<br>
+**You can also pass and define the data type of variables into _printf by using specifier options.**<br>

-These four codes listed below are called specifiers and they tell _printf the format of data type of variables that being passed into the _printf
+Four codes listed below are called specifiers and they tell _printf the data type of variables that being passed in.

 **%c	character**<br>
 **%s	string**<br>
 **%d	integer**<br>
 **%i	  signed integer**<br>

 ### 1. using _printf with specifier